w3c/csswg-drafts/css-view-transitions-2/element-scoped-view-transitions.md

 > Chrome 147.0.7717.0 and `contain: view-transition` before Chrome 146.0.7652.0.
 > See [CSS WG issue #13123](https://github.com/w3c/csswg-drafts/issues/13123).

-A scoped view transition looks for tagged participants, starting with the scope itself.
+A element-scoped view transition looks for tagged participants, starting with the scope itself.
 If this tag search encounters a descendant with `view-transition-scope: all`, it ignores that element and everything inside it, on the assumption that those tags belong to a different scope.